 For each well in the collection, lysates were made on a new set of plates.
 4 μl of overnight yeast culture was mixed with 8 μL 0.2 M sodium phosphate buffer (pH 7.4), 4 μl DNA free dH2O, 0.05 μl 5 U/μl Zymoresearch zymolyase and incubated at 37 °C for 35 minutes.
 64 μl DNA free dH2O was added to each well to prepare PCR template.

 Four ‘Row-Column’ PCR reactions were performed on the lysates with the following primer pairs: PS1+R+U1 and PS2+C+U2 to amplify DNA barcodes encoding the UP tags for each gene deletion; PS1+R+D1 and PS2+C+D2 to amplify the deletion-specific DN tags; PS1+R+US1 and PS2+C+US2 to amplify the strain-specific UP tag; PS1+R+DS1 and PS2+C+DS2 to amplify the strain-specific DN tag (Data S2).
 PCR reactions were performed with 2 μl of lysed colonies using a Hydrocycler with the following program: 95 °C for 5 min; 23 cycles of 95 °C for 60 sec, 57 °C for 35 sec, 72 °C for 45 sec; 72 °C for 2 min; 4 °C forever.
 Row-Column PCR products from each plate were pooled and size was verified on a 4% agarose gel.
-PCR products from each plate were combined and 260 μl was purified using a Qiagen Qiaquik Spin kit.
-DNA yield was quantified using a Nanoquant.
-From the resulting products from each plate, Illumina adapters containing plate tags were added using an additional PCR reaction as previously described (Yachie et al., 2016).
+PCR products from each plate were combined, and Illumina adapters containing plate tags were added using an additional PCR reaction as previously described (Yachie et al., 2016).
 A pair of PXX_PE1.0 and PYY_PE2.0 primers (Data S2) were added to 3-6 μl pooled products (calibrated to ~150 ng) from each plate to encode the plate of origin, and were amplified using the following PCR program: 98 °C for 30 sec; 15 cycles of 98 °C for 10 sec, 59 °C for 15 sec, 72 °C for 40 sec; 72 °C for 2 min; 4 °C forever.
 All PCR reactions above were performed using High Fidelity Phusion Master Mix (NEB).

 Expected product size from the plate tags was confirmed on 4% agarose gel.
 PCR products were purified using a Qiagen MinElute Gel Extraction kit (Cat.
-No.28604) using a Qiagen Qiaquik Spin kit. qPCR was performed on all plate tag PCR products using a light cycler and KAPA Illumina sequencing quantification kit. qPCR results were used to pool approximately equal amounts of all samples, and 100 μl of this multiplexed sample were run on a 4% gel.
+No.28604), and qPCR was performed on all plate tag PCR products using a light cycler and KAPA Illumina sequencing quantification kit. qPCR results were used to pool approximately equal amounts of all samples, and 100 μl of this multiplexed sample were run on a 4% gel.
 Products of the desired size (260-290 bp) were isolated from each lane, purified using a Qiagen MinElute Gel Extraction kit, and another qPCR was run on the purified sample.

 Analysis of pooled strain genotyping data